Despite setbacks, coronavirus could hasten the adoption of autonomous vehicles and delivery robots

 Specialized vehicles

 Despite the obvious advantages of using driverless cars and robots during a health crisis, they face a public perception battle.
-Two studies — one published by the Brookings Institution and another by the Advocates for Highway and Auto Safety (AHAS) — found that a majority of Americans aren’t convinced of driverless cars’ safety.
+Two studies — one published by the Brookings Institution and another by the Advocates for Highway and Auto Safety (AHAS) — found that a majority of people in the U.S. aren’t convinced of driverless cars’ safety.
 More than 60% of respondents to the Brookings poll said they weren’t inclined to ride in self-driving cars, and almost 70% of those surveyed by the AHAS expressed concerns about sharing the road with them.

 For this reason, Nisenbaum predicts that adoption will happen slowly and with extreme caution, even when things eventually return to normal.